ajamidar/FitMetrix/README.md

 ## 🚀 Features

 - **Secure User Authentication**
-  - Register/Login system with MySQL backend for secure user account management.
+  - Register/Login system with *MySQL* backend for secure user account management.
+  - Credential-encryption using a hashing algorithm

 - **Personalized Diet & Workout Plans**
   - Interactive menus to search for diet and workout routines based on personal metrics: